Arizona vacation rental tax guide

-Airbnb and Vrbo have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
+Airbnb and Vrbo have changed the way vacationers travel with many guests choosing to rent private homes rather than book hotels.
 With a bounty of popular destinations including Sedona, Phoenix, and Flagstaff, the Grand Canyon State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.

 But new income opportunities bring new tax implications.
 Like hotel and B&B stays, short-term rentals in Arizona are subject to tax.
-Tax authorities require short-term vacation rental hosts to pay taxes on short-term rental revenues to the proper authorities.
+Vacation rental hosts are required to pay taxes on short-term rental revenues to the proper authorities.

 Failure to comply with state and local tax laws can result in fines and interest penalties.
 These may not catch up with you in the short term, but the sharing economy is under increased scrutiny, so it’s important to address compliance before tax authorities address it for you.